-- 1. Diversification Works
+- 1. Diversification works

-- 2. Active Management Does Not Work
+- 2. Asset allocation is primary determinant of investment performance

-- 3. Minimizing Expenses Enhances Return
+- 3. Minimizing expenses enhances return

-- 4. Tax Management is Critical
+- 4. Tax management is critical

-- 5. No One Can Consistently Time Markets
+- 5. No one can consistently time markets

 These investment beliefs permeate all areas of the investment process and define how portfolios are developed.
-Even though we use forwardlooking returns, we still do not believe that active management can work or that anyone can consistently time the markets.
+Even though we use forward-looking returns, we still do not believe that anyone can consistently time the markets.
 Our forward-looking return process and model looks at long-term expectations of what the markets could do over 15-20 years - not next year.
 It assumes that markets continually go through cycles but eventually revert back to "normal."